 Ensure you are trekking with the responsibility of keeping things clean in the mountains and do not throw any waste in the mountains.
 Bring back any litter with you to the cities.
 Personnel with health problems should avoid adventure activities.

 Wear Suitable comfortable Clothing for treks.
 Full-length trousers and good-quality grip hiking shoes are recommended.
 A backpack is also suitable to carry a camera or water bottle during Trek.
 Safety Equipment, Sticks, and a guide are provided.
 Any person with High BP, Heart Disease, Fractures, or any ill Health Condition should avoid Trek and disclose his health condition to the guide.

 Terms and Conditions

-Itineraries are based on information available at the time of planning and are subject to change.
-“Hill Ventures” reserves the right to change expedition dates, people or itineraries as conditions warrant.
-If a trip must be delayed or the itinerary changed subject to bad weather, road conditions, transportation delays, government intervention, airline schedules, sickness, or other contingency for which Hill Ventures or its agents cannot make provision, the cost of delays and/or other changes are the responsibility of the participant.
-Hill Ventures reserves the right to decline, or accept, any individual as a trip member for any reason whatsoever.
+“Hill Ventures” reserves the right to change expedition dates, people, or itineraries as conditions warrant.
+Itineraries are based on information available during the planning and are subject to change.
+Suppose a trip must be delayed or the itinerary changed subject to bad weather.
+In that case, road conditions, transportation delays, government intervention, airline schedules, sickness, or other contingency for which Hill Ventures or its agents cannot make provision, the cost of delays, and/or other changes are the participant’s responsibility.
+Hill Ventures reserves the right to decline or accept any individual as a trip member for any reason whatsoever.